- The traditional appraisal system

 3. Get started with performance management

-But how do you apply performance management
+How do you get started with performance management

-concretely?
-And how can you implement this process in your company?
+?
+How can you implement this process in your company?
 Here are some tips and applications of performance management

 Your company probably has a mission,